Death in the Air: Plot

 Inspector Gallagher of the United States Department of Commerce views a number of crashes and disappearances of the Goering-Gage Aviation Corporation aircraft as suspicious.
 With test pilot Jerry Blackwood, Gallagher visits the company.
 Jerry test flies Goering-Gage aircraft but finds nothing wrong.
 When a crash survivor claims that a mystery aircraft had attacked his plane, its owner, Henry Goering, hires psychiatrist Dr. Norris to question the man.
 Dr. Norris believes that a psychotic ex-World War I flying ace, whom he dubs "Pilot X," may be responsible for the attacks.

 With the help of Blackwood, Goering and Norris assemble a group of five former flying aces who may have a connection with the mysterious Pilot X. He recruits German lieutenant Baron von Guttard, French lieutenant Rene Le Rue, British captain Roland Saunders, Canadian lieutenant Douglas Thompson and American lieutenant John Ives.
 The group meets in a mansion to devise a plan for confronting Pilot X.

-However, von Guttard comes under immediate suspicion because of his son Carl, an former German prisoner of war.
+However, von Guttard comes under immediate suspicion because of his son Carl, a former German prisoner of war.
 On the team's first patrol, Pilot X attacks, killing von Guttard.
 Later that day, Le Rue is killed by Pilot X and the next day, Saunders experiences a mental breakdown.
 Blackwood receives a note from Pilot X asking him to meet him in the sky the next morning.
 Thompson receives a similar note but Pilot X, who is on the airfield, paints an "X" on Thompson's aircraft.

 Blackwood mistakes Thompson for Pilot X and kills him.
 When a paint can is found in Ives' locker, all accuse him of being Pilot X. That night, Dr. Norris calls the elder Goering, telling him that he knows the identify of Pilot X, but he is murdered.
 Gallagher believes that Blackwood is Pilot X and sends Ives and Saunders after him.

 Helen Gage, Henry's ward, however, first finds part of Saunders' goggles near Norris' dead body, then finds the other half in his aircraft.
 Saunders pursues Blackwood with Helen trapped on his aircraft.
 Once in the sky, Pilot X appears and attacks Saunders, wounding him.

 In a fierce dogfight, Pilot X attacks Blackwood but is downed.
 In the wreckage of Pilot X's aircraft, the body of Carl Goering is discovered, along with a photograph of him in a German uniform.
 He was not in fact a prisoner of war, but had deserted and joined the German Air Force.
 With the mystery solved, Blackwood and Helen realize that they are attracted to one another and embrace.